Quansight/jhub-client/README.md

 users.
 Service api tokens do not have an associated user therefore must run as existing users or temporary users.

-Set the api token used for `jhubctl`.
+Set the api token used for `jhub-client`.

 ```shell
 export JUPYTERHUB_API_TOKEN=<api-token>